crnvl/crnvl/posts/paladins.md

 When starting the game, you will face the old Hi-Rez login, which is usually skipped in the Epic/Steam version.
 If you wanna use your Epic or Steam account, you will need to create a new Hi-Rez account on their website and link your Epic or Steam account with that account.
 Then simply enter your Hi-Rez login info within the game and you're in.

 As previously stated, there's no downside to this.
 All game modes, online play and even ranked work as usual, with the added bonus of having no anticheat and easy DLL injection possibilities.

+# Set Border/Title
+For some reason, you can set your profile Title and your Loading Frame Border from the client, with the server accepting any input without checking for validity first.

+This means, you can equip limited titles such as "Official Paladins Streamer" or even the "Evil Mojo" developer title with a tool like CheatEngine and it will show up for other players in games.

+The same works for Borders, so the Ranked borders could be equipped, or anything really.
+I personally prefer the "Season 1 Grandmaster" Border.

+> For this, you will need to start the no-EAC version.
+Otherwise the game will close instantly if you have CheatEngine open.

+A list of item ids to equip can be found here: https://www.unknowncheats.me/forum/paladins/588438-item-ids-dump-equip.html

+# Speedhack
+You can literally speedhack in live games with no punishment or detection and it's not even hard.
+You can't just speed up the game's tickspeed though.
+Instead, just send twice (or how many you want) packets to the server and it will happily accept that and project it for every player in the match.

+If you wondered why your games have been so full of cheaters recently, well, that's why.
+It's just way too easy to cheat.